Frequently Asked Questions | Audiology

 What is the tuition for the AuD program?

-The estimated cost of tuition for the 2014-2015 academic year is $30,474 per year.
 See our tuition & fees page for a table showing estimated total annual costs, including costs for books, living costs, etc.

 What kind of funding is available?

 Pacific University offers Federal Financial Aid and Federal Work-Study for eligible students.
 The School of Audiology offers limited and highly competitive assistantships to select first-year students.
 Graduate Assistants work alongside a faculty member a few hours a week in exchange for a reduction in tuition plus a stipend.

 Is it possible to work while obtaining the degree?